The Best Ways to Measure Body Fat

 The Bod Pod

-This expensive space-age looking machine is often the first choice of professional athletes and sports teams.
+This expensive space-age looking machine is often the first choice of professional athletes and sports teams as a body fat analyzer.
 It works by measuring the volume of air you displace inside the pod, and then runs it through a complicated mathematical equation to measure your fat, lean muscle mass, and resting metabolic rate, among other things.

 To use the Bod Pod, you need to wear a tight swimsuit and tuck your hair into a swim cap, as any air trapped in your clothing or hair could alter your results.
 After weighing yourself, you sit inside the machine (and breath) for several minutes.
 It's not uncomfortable, though a little claustrophobic.

-While the Bod Pod is much more accurate than all previously mentioned methods, it still uses an equation based on group-selected estimates.
+While the Bod Pod is much more accurate than all previously mentioned body fat percentage scale methods, it still uses an equation based on group-selected estimates.
 What's more, "lean, young females" is the group for which it's most likely to be off.
 Other downsides are that you have to go to a special facility (check your local university) and it can be a lengthy process.

 A dual-energy X-ray absorptiometry (DEXA) scan is primarily used for measuring bone density.
 It's as simple as laying on a table and getting a full-body X-ray, but the accuracy of the formulas have been called into question recently.
 While it seems to be nearly as accurate as hydrostatic weighing (more on that later) for young, healthy males, it falls apart when used on other groups.

-It took me nine attempts (nine!) before I mastered the trick of crunching/exhaling/not panicking, but this test is generally considered the gold standard when it comes to accuracy.
+It took me nine attempts (nine!) before I mastered the trick of crunching/exhaling/not panicking, but this test is generally considered the gold standard for measuring body fat when it comes to accuracy.

 What may finally be the best of all worlds, the InBody is a machine that combines the ease-of-use of a BIA device with the accuracy of hydrostatic weighing.
-In testing the InBody correlated with the hydrostatic results with 98 percent agreement.
+In testing the InBody correlated with the hydrostatic results for body composition with 98 percent agreement.

 The machines are expensive but taking the test usually isn't.
 The InBody is fairly new technology so it can be hard to find, but most Lifetime Fitness gyms have the service available to members and non-members alike.
-When it comes to ease of use and accuracy, it may be worth the effort to find one near you!
+When it comes to ease of use and accuracy for measuring body fat, it may be worth the effort to find one near you!